nhannguyen95/learning-notes/programming-paradigms/oop/ood.md

 ---

 Where to start from smaller problems in a big one?
-The most architecturely important features.
+The most architecturally important features.

-How to know a feature is architecturely important?
+How to know a feature is architecturally important?
 3 Qs of architecture:
 - Can you imagine the system without that feature? (essence at the most basic level).
 - If you're now sure what the feature's description really means.
 - If it's hard to implement / new programming task.